UC at a Glance

-We are the Golden Eagles, and our colors are maroon and gold.
-Our programs are accredited by the Higher Learning Commission.
-(Some individual programs are additionally accredited by their specific field.)
+US is accredited by The Higher Learning Commission (Some individual programs are additionally accredited by their specific field.)